Vapor Quality Explained: Get the Most from Your Vaporizer

 Fig. 1: Trichomes on cannabis flowers — where cannabinoids and terpenes are produced.
 Source: Sommano et al. (2020), Molecules, CC-BY 4.0

-What Makes Good Vapor?
+What Makes Good Vapour?

-Flavor: Why the First Draws Taste Best
+Flavour: Why the First Draws Taste Best

-Vapor Density: Thick Clouds vs. Light Vapor
+Vapour Density: Thick Clouds vs. Light Vapour

 Fig. 2: Gas chromatogram of a cannabis terpene extract.
 Source: Sommano et al. (2020), Molecules, CC-BY 4.0

-Cooling: Why Smooth Vapor Matters
+Cooling: Why Smooth Vapour Matters

 Efficiency: How Much Active Compound Reaches You?

-Vapor Quality by Device Type
+Vapour Quality by Device Type

-Type Vapor Density Flavor Cooling
+Type Vapour Density Flavour Cooling

 Desktop ★★★★★ ★★★★★ ★★★★★

-Premium Portable ★★★★ ★★★★ ★★★
+Portable Premium ★★★★ ★★★★ ★★★

-Budget Portable ★★★ ★★★ ★★
+Portable Budget ★★★ ★★★ ★★

 Pen ★★ ★★